 Heading out on the west side of the Dallas/Ft Worth area, you’ll want to make a nighttime stop at the Texas Motor Speedway.
 No, you won’t find racing cars here.

-The Gift of Lights will be heading into the 4th season.
-A Santa’s Village is worth a stop with activities and of course, a visit with Santa Claus, but it’s the drive that you will enjoy most here.
+The Gift of Lights will be heading into an even bigger season with almost 1 million more lights than ever before.
+Santa’s Village is worth a stop with activities and of course, a visit with Santa Claus, but it’s the drive that you will enjoy most here.
 You’ll drive your own car through the speedway through the most spectacular display of lights.

-Check out our Texas Motor Speedway Gift of Lights experience!
+Check out our previous Texas Motor Speedway Gift of Lights experience!

 Christmas at the Anatole, featuring Peppermint Park

-Highlights include a beloved Breakfast with Santa, train rides and more!
+Highlights of a holiday stay can include a beloved Breakfast with Santa and entrance to Peppermint Park where you’ll discover a mini escape room, cookie decorating, and more holiday fun!
 Just a walk around the Anatole presents incredible photo opportunities for the whole family.
 We love seeing our favorite reindeer (above) each year.

 But there’s more…